kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 3. `sessionByWebPath(_:context:)` returns an optional `Session`.
 If there's a value behind the optional, you use the session's `videoURL` property to present the video player using `presentVideoViewController(_:)`.
 4. If there's no value behind the optional, which can happen if you're handed a universal link the app can't understand, you simply launch the RWDevCon home page in Safari and return `false` to tell the system you couldn't handle the activity.

-> **Note:** `application(_:continueUserActivity:restorationHandler:)` may look familiar to you; Apple introduced this method of `UIApplicationDelegate` in iOS 8 to help developers implement Handoff.
-It also makes an appearance in Chapter 2 [TODO: FPE: Sanity check that this chapter ref is still correct] of this book, which deals with the new search APIs in iOS 9.
+> **Note:** `application(_:continueUserActivity:restorationHandler:)` may look familiar to you; Apple introduced this method of `UIApplicationDelegate` in iOS 8 to allow developers implement Handoff.
+It also makes an appearance in Chapter 2, "Introducing App Search", which deals with the new search APIs in iOS 9.
 This method is truly a jack-of-all-trades!

 Although you won't be able to validate the code you just wrote, it's still useful to see how to handle an incoming link.
-To see what the final result should look like, download the RWDevCon app from the App Store.
-[TODO: FPE: linky?]
+To see what the final result should look like, download the RWDevCon app from the App Store ([apple.co/1YoKMTi](http://apple.co/1YoKMTi)).

-[FPE: This part won't work until we release the update to RWDevCon]

 On your device, open your favorite mail client and send yourself an e-mail that contains the following two links: